 Microscopy is used every day in a wide range of industries.
 This program will give you an “edge over the competition” with in-depth training on the use of microscopes and practical applications for sample analysis.

-General Course Information
+Applied Microscopy Course Information

-In the College of Arts and Sciences, you can earn your bachelor of science degree in 80 semester hours of study.
+You can earn your bachelor of science degree in 80 semester hours of study.
 Of the required hours, many are completed through mandatory classes in general, organic and analytical chemistry, biology, forensic science, instrumental analysis, calculus and physics.

 You can choose your remaining hours of credit from a list of Hooke College of Applied Sciences courses.
 Students must earn grades of “B” or better in all coursework at Concordia and the Hooke College of Applied Sciences to earn the bachelor of science degree.

 Hooke College of Applied Sciences

-Concordia’s natural science faculty provide excellent foundational instruction, while Hooke’s scientists provide specialized education and hands-on training with state-of-the-art microscopy instrumentation.You will learn the latest skills and techniques from world leaders in microscopy through a variety of courses.
+The faculty at the Hooke College of Applied Sciences are teaching scientists and researchers.You will learn the latest skills and techniques from world leaders in microscopy through a variety of courses:

 - Raman microspectroscopy